vitalab/vitalab.github.io/article/_posts/2024-01-25-SAM-Survey.md

 ## Introduction
 SAM (Segment Anything Model) is a foundation model for image segmentation (c.f.
 Fig 2).
 It has shown promise in natural image processing and image generation due to its flexibility in prompting (c.f.
 Fig 1).
-However, its applicability in medical image segmentation, which differs significantly from natural images, remains uncertain (c.f.
+The main takeaway of this paper is that <ins>SAM's applicability in medical image segmentation, which differs significantly from natural images, remains uncertain</ins> (c.f.
 Fig 3).
 This paper reviews efforts to adapt SAM to medical image segmentation tasks, including empirical benchmarking and methodological adaptations, and discusses potential future directions.

 ![](/article/images/sam_medical/sc01.jpg)